Posts Tagged ‘ferry county’

 Native-Americans Protest Treaty Rights Infringements in North Okanogan County

-When I first moved to Ferry County in 1996, it seemed as if was the county that was poised to enter big legal battles with the Colville Confederated Tribes.
+When I first moved to Ferry County in 1996, it seemed as if this was the county that was poised to enter big legal battles with the Colville Confederated Tribes.
 The two governments were set to square off over who had primary jurisdiction to regulate land owned by non-Tribal members on the Reservation.
-The subject dominated local politics and was a subject of frequent letters to the editor.
+The subject dominated local politics and was the subject of frequent letters to the editor.
 The Tribes were rumored to have a “million dollar war chest” to fund any litigation with the county.
 The county commissioners appointed me county attorney in April 1998, and I urged caution on the part of the county.
 When you are looking for a good “test case” to bring to court, you don’t necessarily want to join the side of the first non-Tribal landowner to raise his hand.
 In the end, a legal battle was avoided, and in my opinion Ferry County and the Tribes have worked together fairly well for the last ten years.

 So I am glad to see that it was the Federal government this time that has drawn the ire of the Colville Tribes and has been accused of violating treaty rights.
 This has come to the media’s attention rather recently as Tribal members have become fed up with being harassed by U.S. Border officials as they travel to and from their ancestral homelands across the border in British Columbia.
 As someone who lives near the border myself, I have often found it frustrating to deal with border officials when I travel to Canada.
 In addition, as an attorney I often represent defendants who get caught up in border issues.
 The difference, of course, is that local Tribal members have special treaty rights to cross the border.
 Under the Jay Treaty of 1794, Native-Americans were granted the right to engage in trade and travel between the United States and Canada, which was then British Territory.
 Until 9/11 no one seemed to question the rights of Tribal members to travel to and from Canada with just their tribal ID cards.
 But now, there is pressure on the Tribal members to give up the ID cards of their own government and to use passports or state enhanced drivers licenses.
 Local tribes are now considering issuing their own passports.